MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 1. On the **Configure Branding Step**, set the following look and feel options for your app:

    - **App icons**: Upload icons to use for your app.
-All five icons need to be selected for your wrapped mobile app
+All five icons need to be selected for your wrapped mobile app.
    - **Splash screen image**: Image that will be used on the splash screen of your mobile app, while it loads.
 Default image used when not provided.
    - **Welcome screen image**: Image that will be used on the welcome (sign in) screen of your mobile app, while it loads.
 Default image used when not provided.
    - **Background fill color**: Hexadecimal color code used for the background of the welcome screen.